 Why is it important to eat vegetables?

-Eating vegetables provides health benefits — people who eat more vegetables and fruits as part of an overall healthy diet are likely to have a reduced risk of some chronic diseases.
-Vegetables provide nutrients vital for health and maintenance of your body.
+Eating vegetables provides health benefits.
+People who eat fruits and vegetables as part of an overall healthy diet are likely to have a reduced risk of some diseases.
+Vegetables provide nutrients vital for the health and maintenance of the body.

 Most vegetables are naturally low in fat and calories.
 (Sauces or seasonings may add fat and calories.)